How Can I overcome despair against hope for salvation

 trust and perseverance is the way to life

-And we should be concerned with obtaining salvation, without it we would be a fool.
+Of course, we should be concerned with obtaining salvation, without it we would be a fool.
 For if we don’t change and lose our desire for sin, all will be lost.
 But that concern can’t become so great that we stop seeking God and/or dwell in despair…that won’t bear us any fruits.
 That isn’t trust in God.

-God doesn’t love us, by enlightening us to the truth, just to watch us die in misery.
+We must understand, God doesn’t love us, by enlightening us to the truth, just to watch us die in misery.
 No!
 He wants us saved through the truth.
 We must seek His mercy.

 “O God, listen to my prayer, do not hide from my pleading, attend to me and reply; with my cares, I cannot rest [I’m falling into sin]…O that I had wings like a dove to fly away [If you willed for me to leave, I would fly from all that causes me to sin] and be at rest [with You away from all this sin that surrounds me].
 So I would escape far away and take refuge in the desert [where no evil temptations exist].
 I would hasten to find a shelter from the raging wind, from the destructive storm, O Lord, and from their plotting tongues [that trick me into believing lies].